 What you become through the process of achieving your goal is much more important than the goal itself.

 At the end of the day, individuals set an objective because they want to improve their life.

-And what does improving their life imply?
+What does improving their life imply?